jaicab/jaicab.github.io/_posts/2016-03-08-design-is-choice.md

 For example, I build websites.
 Let’s consider the facts for the question <q>how should I build websites?</q>.

 - People use websites for all sorts of things.
 They can come from all sorts of places and backgrounds, and use websites on all kinds of devices and contexts.
 - I want to create experiences that do what people want, not make people do what the experience requires.
-Therefore the experience must be reachable from any device that can access The Web, no matter the context.
+Therefore the experience must be reachable from any device that can access the Web, no matter the context.
-- HTML can be accessed by any device that can access The Web.
+- HTML can be accessed by any device that can access the Web.
 - CSS can enhance that experience with layout, contrast in design, readability, animations, etc.
 - Browsers are _tolerant_ with HTML and CSS by design, if they don't understand something, they ignore it and move on.
 - JavaScript can enhance the experience with complex interactions that aren’t available in HTML.